spring-fever/spring-fever/README.md

  remember to click! [silence means complicity!](https://arab.org/click-to-help/) please dont forget about the genocides happening in west asia; speak up when you can.

-> I do not mind when people ask me for my supporter.
-Infact, I highly encourage that you do; I'm more than willing to help in any way I can ❤️

 <p align="center">
 <img width="1000" height="800" alt="image" src="https://github.com/user-attachments/assets/59f53e41-4799-4e43-bd36-9d20895007e4" />